rachel-lawrie/chat-appA/README.md

 ## Install Expo

-1. ensure it is version 16.19.0 or less
+1. ensure Node version is 16.19.0 or less `nvm install 16.19.0`,`nvm use 16.19.0`,`nvm alias default 16.19.0`
+2. install expo `npm install -g expo-cli`
-2. run `create-expo-app` and replace all files with this repository's code
+3. run `npx create-expo-app app-name --template` and replace all files with this repository's code.
+If prompted in terminal, choose blank template.

+##

+Download Expo Go on your iphone to run project (if using Android, use an emulator)

+## Run app

+Go to project folder and run `expo start`

 # Project dependencies